caiomcs04/santanderBoot/README.md

 # Santander Bootcamp Fullstack

->This is an open source fullstack basic application, focusing on programming practice and using the Heroku Database.
-To build the back-end, it was used [Spring Initializr](https://start.spring.io/), using a Marven project and Java as language.
+>This is a basic application opened source fullstack , focusing on programming practice and using feature as Heroku Database.
+Building back-end with [Spring Initializr](https://start.spring.io/), working with Marven project and Java language as well.
-In front-end, to provide a simple and pleasant visualization for the user and with an exclusive focus on obtaining information from the Database, it was used Angular with Typescript.
+About front-end, providing a simple and pleasant visualization for users and an exclusive focus on getting information from Database, Angular with Typescript were choosen.

 ## Prerequisites